Treaty of Chicago

-The Treaty of Chicago may refer to either of two treaties made and signed in the settlement that became Chicago, Illinois between the United States and the Odaawaa (anglicized Ottawa), Ojibwe (anglicized Chippewa), and Bodéwadmi (anglicized Potawatomi) (collectively, Council of Three Fires) Native American peoples.
+The Treaty of Chicago may refer to either of two treaties made and signed in the settlement that became Chicago, Illinois, between the United States and the Odawa (anglicized Ottawa), Ojibwe (anglicized Chippewa), and Bodéwadmi (anglicized Potawatomi) (collectively, Council of Three Fires) Native American peoples.
 The first was in 1821 and the second in 1833.

 Background

 In 1795, in a then minor part of the Treaty of Greenville, a Native American confederation granted treaty rights to the United States in a six-mile parcel of land at the mouth of the Chicago River.
 This was followed by the 1816 Treaty of St. Louis, which ceded additional land in the Chicago area, including the Chicago Portage.

 1821 Treaty of Chicago

-The first treaty of Chicago was signed by Michigan Territorial Governor Lewis Cass and Solomon Sibley for the United States and representatives of the Ottawa, Ojibwe, and Potawatomi (Council of Three Fires) on August 29, 1821, and proclaimed on March 25, 1822.
+The first treaty of Chicago was signed by Michigan Territorial Governor Lewis Cass and Solomon Sibley for the United States and representatives of the Ojibwe, Ottawa, and Potawatomi (Council of Three Fires) on August 29, 1821, and proclaimed on March 25, 1822.
 The treaty ceded to the United States all lands in Michigan Territory south of the Grand River, with the exception of several small reservations.
-Also ceded by the Native Americans was a tract of land, easement between Detroit and Chicago (through Indiana and Illinois), around the southern coast of Lake Michigan, while specific Native Americans were also granted property rights to defined parcels.
+Also ceded by the Native Americans was a tract of land, an easement between Detroit and Chicago (through Indiana and Illinois), around the southern coast of Lake Michigan, and specific Native Americans were also granted property rights to defined parcels.

-Potawatomi chief Metea gave the following speech in defense of his land at the signing of the Treaty of Chicago:
+Potawatomi Chief Metea gave the following speech in defense of his land at the signing of the Treaty of Chicago:

 My Father,—We have listened to what you have said.
 We shall now retire to our camps and consult upon it.
 You will hear nothing more from us at present.

 [This is a uniform custom of all the Native Americans.
 When the council was again convened, Metea continued.]